rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 * add documentation of all the API endpoints and link from here
 * add support for a remote Global Cache iTach Flex IP/Wifi serial interface where the Xantech Serial Bridge can't physically be connected via serial to the amplifier
 * ability to remote configure or rename zones/sources via the REST API

+# Thanks

+Thanks to Jesse Newland, Mike Pisano, and others who shared details and implementations connecting to different amplifiers which helped create a better understanding of the how each worked.

 # See Also